Bloomberg-Beta/Manual/1 - Manual.md

 We also believe “the price is the price” -- we won’t ask for unusual discounts for ourselves with strange terms like participating preferred equity.
 (Sometimes negotiating over the size of an employee option pool can become a discussion about price, and we're aware of that.)

+The average pre-money valuation of our recent investments was $7M, though the range was wide depending on the company's state, with pre-money valuations ranging from $2-15M.
+(We update this number from time to time, at a pace that avoids inadvertently disclosing the terms of any one deal.
+This average includes only investments where we were the first money into a company -- we lack a way to make our small number of later-stage investments comparable.)

+No, not every VC wants to own 20% of your company.
+In fact, we think at seed stages too much ownership by the early investors can ruin the cap table -- making it difficult for the founders to make money, or later investors to own enough of the company when the company needs bigger dollars to scale.

 We are flexible as to whether our investment is structured as a SAFE, convertible note (debt), or equity -- though we believe the valuation cap is the price, because almost every conversion of a SAFE or note we've seen in a successful company has happened at or above the valuation cap.
 [We share our form documents in public here](https://github.com/Bloomberg-Beta/Investment-Documents).

-No, not every VC wants to own 20% of your company.
-In fact, we think at seed stages too much ownership by the early investors can ruin the cap table -- making it difficult for the founders to make money, or later investors to own enough of the company when the company needs bigger dollars to scale.

 We believe in transparency.
 If a startup that takes our money wants to publicize the terms of our investment, we’d generally support that.
 (Of course we’d never disclose anything confidential without consent, and we expect the same of our founders.)

-The average pre-money valuation of our recent investments was $7M, though the range was wide depending on the company's state (with valuations ranging from $2-15M.
-(We update this number from time to time, at a pace that avoids inadvertently disclosing the terms of any one deal.
-This average includes only investments where we were the first money into a company -- we lack a way to make our small number of later-stage investments comparable.)

 While we’d like to claim that the amount of work we do on behalf of a company will vary dramatically based on our ownership interest, we’re not sure that is true yet -- the reality is that the amount of work we do for a company depends most of all on how much the company needs and wants our help.
 If they ask us to work for them, we do what we can to help.